 The highly respected Gwynne Walters made his international debut in 1959 and was frequently asked to officiate at the Varsity match.
 He was followed on the international scene in the mid sixties by referees of the calibre of Meirion Joseph.

 Bevan held the record for most caps - 44 - when he retired from international rugby in 2000.
-Only two referees - New Zealand's Paul Honiss and South Africa's Jonathan Kaplan - have gone on to surpass it.
+His record remained intact until Nigel Owens surpassed it in 2013 with his 45th cap when officiating the clash between New Zealand and France.